 Our School is always keen to hear from well qualified candidates who are interested in postgraduate admission.
-If you would like information on either of our taught MSc courses, or in applying to carry out postgraduate research toward a PhD or EngD, please contact our Postgraduate Admissions Secretary (email: firstname.lastname@example.org, tel: 01334 463111).
+If you would like information on our taught MSc course, or in applying to carry out postgraduate research toward a PhD or EngD, please contact our Postgraduate Admissions Secretary (email: firstname.lastname@example.org, tel: 01334 463100).

 Taught Postgraduate - MSc

-The School currently offers two taught postgraduae MSc degree programmes drawing on our expertise in Photonics & Optoelectronics teaching and research.
-Both courses are run jointly with other institutions and involve study and/or research at St Andrews as a component of each programme.
+The School currently offers a twelve-month taught postgraduate MSc degree programmes drawing on our expertise in Photonics & Optoelectronics teaching and research.
+The programme is run in collaboration with Heriot-Watt University, and in cooperation with various UK companies in the photonics sector.

 Research Postgraduate - PhD & EngD